Subscribe to get access

 Siemens and Rolls-Royce signed an agreement on June 18, 2019 at the International Paris Air Show in Le Bourget (France) for the sale of Siemens’ eAircraft unit.
 Closing is subject to the usual conditions and is expected to take place in late 2019.Siemens sells electric aircraft-propulsion business to Rolls-RoyceSiemens and Rolls-Royce signed an agreement on June 18, 2019 at the International Paris Air Show in Le Bourget (France) for the sale of Siemens’ eAircraft unit.
 Closing is subject to the usual conditions and is expected to take place in late 2019.

-Now a company called magniX has developed a family of electric motors.
+Now a company called magniX.
 All designed specifically for commercial aviation applications.
-Be it a single motor application, or as part of a multi-motor aircraft, the magniX motors offer the same level of industry leading redundancy and reliability second to none.
-The magni250 and magni500 both share a multi 3-phase architecture and turn at 1900RPM enabling a direct to propeller connection.
-They both integrate with standard propeller governors allowing for seamless adoption of current and future variable-pitch propellers.
+Be it a single motor application, or as part of a multi-motor aircraft.
+For the magniX motors offer the same level of industry leading redundancy and reliability second to none.
+The magni250 and magni500 both share a multi 3-phase architecture.
+It’ll also turn at 1900RPM enabling a direct to propeller connection.
+They both integrate with standard propeller governors.
+Thereby allowing for seamless adoption of current and future variable-pitch propellers.